Stay up-to date with Karnataka PUC Board News

 The Karnataka PUC 2021 application process will be held in offline mode only.
 Regular students can apply through their respective schools, whereas private students can apply through the head office of DPE or through schools.

-- Regular students could take the application form from the Head of Institution of their respective institute and enter their details.
-Students had to provide details like their name, parents’ name, school name, etc. After filling the application form, attach required certificates such as birth certificates and/or caste certificates, etc.
+- Regular students can take the application form from the Head of Institution of their respective institute and enter their details.
+Students need to provide details like their name, parents’ name, school name, etc. After filling the application form, attach required certificates such as birth certificates and/or caste certificates, etc.

 - Private students can apply for Karnataka 2nd PUC 2021 by collecting application forms from the head office of Dept. of Karnataka PUC or the school they are enrolled in.